-Crawl Tree Graph and Force-Directed Crawl Diagram generates the visualisations that tell you how the SEO Spider crawled your site (by shortest path).
+Crawl Tree Graph and Force-Directed Crawl Diagram generate the visualizations that tell you how the SEO Spider crawled your site (by shortest path).

 Force-Directed Crawl Diagram

 The diagram looks like a heat-map representing the homepage as the darkest green node.
-It represents that the crawl has started from the homepage and the lines between two nodes represent the link between two URLs.
+It represents that the crawl has started from the website homepage, and the lines between the two nodes represent the link between two URLs.

 As the crawl depth increases, the nodes get smaller and lighter.
 You can easily understand it by viewing the below image.

-From the top-right corner, you can click on the ‘i’ icon to get more information about the colours of nodes.
+From the top-right corner, you can click on the ‘i’ icon to get more information about the nodes’ colors.

 Crawl Tree Graph

-The purpose of the Crawl Tree Graph is the same as that of Force-Directed Crawl Diagram but it differs in the representation.
+The purpose of the Crawl Tree Graph is the same as that of the Force-Directed Crawl Diagram, but it differs in the representation.

 The URLs are represented with the small circles, and the lines represent the link between two URLs having the shortest path.
 The crawl depth can be calculated by viewing the graph from left to right.

-Sometimes, SEO Spider is not able to pick missing titles, meta descriptions, or canonical tags that can be seen to exist in a browser.
+Sometimes, SEO Spider cannot pick missing titles, meta descriptions, or canonical tags that can be seen to exist in a browser.
 It can be possible due to the site responding differently to the browser.